 - Turn to loved ones and friends for support.
 Share your feelings and ask for help when you need it.

 - Talk to your partner about your loss.
-Keep in mind that men and women cope with loss in different ways.
+Keep in mind that individuals cope with loss in different ways.

 - Take care of yourself.
 Eating healthy foods, keeping active, and getting enough sleep will help restore your energy and well-being.